SilverPreece/phing-vagrant/VAGRANT.md

 ## Destroying the box

 When attempting to destroy a box with the `--machine-readable` flag, the following error occurs.
 It does not occur when the `--force` flag is also added.
+This is because `vagrant destroy` will normally prompt the user to confirm VM destruction, which the machine-readable output cannot handle.
+This isn't *really* a bug, but perhaps the `--machine-readable` flag should imply `--force`?

 `1556436418,,error-exit,Vagrant::Errors::UIExpectsTTY,Vagrant is attempting to interface with the UI in a way that requires\na TTY.
 Most actions in Vagrant that